 The event, nonethless, was deemed a success and set Silverstone firmly on the motor racing map.
 From 1949, a switch to the permiter roads only was made, albeit with a chicane at Club Corner initially.
 The pit facilities were located between Abbey and Woodcote.

 Significantly, Silverstone was the venue of the first Formula One World Championship event, in May 1950.
-The Queen was in attendance – to date the only British event at which a reigning monarch has been in attendance – to watch Dr Giuseppe Farina win for Alfa Romeo.
+The Queen was there to watch – to date the only British event at which a reigning monarch has been in attendance – as Dr Giuseppe Farina won for Alfa Romeo.

 The early years also saw a shorter 'Club' circuit introduced for a number of national events for the first time.
 The Vintage Sports Car Club used this variant in 1949, which ran from Copse, through Maggots, Becketts and Chapel down to a hairpin and Stowe and along the runway back to Copse.
 The start/finish was just after the Stowe hairpin, the course being run in a clockwise direction.